Assemblea Nacional Catalana

-The Assemblea Nacional Catalana ("Catalan National Assembly"; ANC by its Catalan acronym) is an organization that seeks the political independence of Catalonia from Spain.
+The Assemblea Nacional Catalana (in English: Catalan National Assembly, ANC by its Catalan acronym) is an organization that seeks the political independence of Catalonia from Spain.
 It also promotes the independence of other Catalan-speaking regions, which are collectively known as the Catalan Countries (Països Catalans).

-Its current president is Jordi Sànchez i Picanyol, who was imprisoned on 16 October 2017 for his role in pro-independence protests during the days before the Catalan referendum.
-In January 2015, it claimed more than 80,000 members, of which 40,132 were full-paying members (fee paying) and 39,946 were signed up as volunteer collaborators.
+Its current president is Jordi Sànchez i Picanyol.
+Sànchez was imprisoned on 16 October 2017 for his role in pro-independence protests during the days before the Catalan referendum.
+In January 2015, it claimed more than 80,000 members, of whom 40,132 were full-paying members (fee paying) and 39,946 were signed up as volunteer collaborators.
 The ANC has 10 regional subdivisions which are represented on the national board as well as professional groups for various private sectors, and 37 foreign branches around the world.

 History

 The origin of the organization was the National Conference for the Catalan State (Conferència Nacional per l'Estat Propi), held on 30 April 2011 in Barcelona, in which 1,500 people participated.
 A Permanent Council and the interim secretariat were elected at this conference.

 The formal incorporation as a civic association was held on 10 March 2012, at the Palau Sant Jordi in Barcelona. in which the statutes, internal workings, and road map to independence were approved.
-In April 2012, Carme Forcadell was chosen as President of the ANC, while Carles Castellanos was elected vice-president, Llorenç Sotorres was treasurer, and Jordi Martínez was elected secretary.
+In April 2012, Carme Forcadell was chosen as president of the ANC, Carles Castellanos was elected vice president, Llorenç Sotorres was elected treasurer, and Jordi Martínez was elected secretary.

 On 8 June 2013, the ANC held elections in which Carme Forcadell was re-elected president.
-Jaume Marfany was elected vicepresident, substituting Carles Castellanos, Jordi Martínez remained as secretary and Oriol Sallas replaced Llorenç Sotorres as treasurer.
+Jaume Marfany was elected vice president, replacing Carles Castellanos.
+Jordi Martínez remained as secretary and Oriol Sallas replaced Llorenç Sotorres as treasurer.

-In May 2015 Jordi Sanchez i Picanyol replaced Carme Forcadell as president of the ANC.
+In May 2015, Jordi Sanchez i Picanyol replaced Carme Forcadell as president of the ANC.